Master's Degree Programme

 Total ECTS within Economics and Business Administration

-Since English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.
+As English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.

 At Aarhus BSS, we conduct research at the highest academic level.

 Aarhus University is a leading university in Denmark in building student exchange opportunities.
 The university encourages all students to spend time studying abroad.
 Every year, more than 700 students from Aarhus BSS go abroad to participate in exchange programmes around the world at our more than 300 partner universities.
-About the same number of students from all over the world come to participate in the exchange programme in Aarhus and this contributes to a truly international learning atmosphere.
+About the same number of students from all over the world come to participate in the exchange programme in Aarhus, and this contributes to a truly international learning atmosphere.

 -experienced, photographed and filmed by the students themselves.

-With thousands of pictures #yourniversity gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.
+With thousands of pictures #AUInternational, #AarhusUni gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.

-This data is derived from AU's 2013/2014 employment survey.
+This data is derived from AU's 2016 employment survey.
 This data should not be considered a completely accurate representation of the labour market and job functions for all graduates of the individual degree programmes.
-It exclusively represent the responses submitted to the survey in the years in question.
+It exclusively represents the responses submitted to the survey in the years in question.

-With an MSc in Finance and International Business you will be able to undertake job functions such as
+With an MSc in Finance and International Business, you will be able to undertake job functions such as

 The international aspect of the programme is of course an ideal basis for a career in the international business community.